 The react synergistically to an invading pathogen, one increasing the inflammatory response, and the second softening that reaction.
 Out of balance, when the omega-3 is deficient, leads to many chronic diseases.

-Researchers have shown that even as a supplementary oil that wheat germ oil has an anti-atherosclerotic effect.
+Researchers have shown that even as a supplement wheat germ oil has an anti-atherosclerotic effect.
 It is likely to be more effective in 100 percent whole grain bread.

 Is puffed wheat a whole grain is a subject filled with controversies and big fat lies.
 No, it certainly is not in most cases.
 Wheat-bix is one of the exceptions to the rule; it contains all the oils.

-But how much sugar do you then add to it?
+But how much sugar does your child then add to it?

 56 Groenekloof Rd,